Blast from the Past: Two years ago, we came to Carlisle

-Neato Burrito Carlisle
+Neato Burrito to make leap to Carlisle

 CARLISLE — A well-known restaurant throughout Cumberland County will soon enter the revolving door that is The Point at Carlisle Plaza, with hopes of seeing success where others have failed.